Nancy J. Currie-Gregg: Later life

 In September 2003, after the Space Shuttle Columbia disaster, Currie-Gregg was selected to lead the Space Shuttle Program's Safety and Mission Assurance Office.
 She also served as the Senior Technical Advisor to the Automation, Robotics, and Simulation Division in the Johnson Space Center Engineering Directorate, NESC Chief Engineer at Johnson Space Center, and Principal Engineer in the NASA Engineering and Safety Center.

 Currie-Gregg previously held an appointment as adjunct associate professor in North Carolina State University's Department of Industrial Engineering.
 She is currently a professor of practice in the Department of Industrial & Systems Engineering at Texas A&M University.

 Currie-Gregg developed a finite element human vibration model for use in spacecraft coupled loads analysis.

 At the 2022 Institute of Industrial and Systems Engineers (IISE) Applied Ergonomics Conference in Orlando, Currie-Gregg served as keynote speaker, discussing her career with both space travel and ergonomics.
 This was further detailed in the March 2023 ISE Magazine, IISE's monthly publication.

 Personal life

-Currie-Gregg has been married three times and has a child from her first marriage.
+Currie-Gregg has been married three times and has a child from her first marriage and one granddaughter.
 Her second husband, retired Army aviator and United Space Alliance employee CW5 David Currie, died in 2011 from renal cancer.